Organic Edibles Plant Listing

 Brassica oleracea Gemmifera Group.
 Though Brussels sprouts were developed somewhere in Europe, it is not on record whether their place of origin was really Brussels.
 A relatively modern vegetable, this nutritious member of the cabbage family was first cultivated in the 1600s or 1700s and didn’t become widely known in this country until the 1920s….
 Read more »

-Canataloupe, as they are known in North America, are named for the town of Cantalupo near Rome where they grew.
-In Europe, these melons are known as musk melons or nutmeg melons, and take their name from the Romans’ habit of sprinkling the fruit with powdered musk to enhance the flavour.
-They are the most… Read more »
+Citrullus lanatus Cantaloupe, as they are known in North America, is named for the town of Cantalupo near Rome where they grew.
+In Europe, these melons are known as muskmelons or nutmeg melons and take their name from the Romans’ habit of sprinkling the fruit with powdered musk to enhance the flavour.
+They are the… Read more »

-Brassica oleracea Botrytis Group.
-The word “cauliflower” comes from two Latin terms and literally means “cabbage flower”.
+Brassica oleracea Botrytis Group The word “cauliflower” comes from two Latin terms and literally means “cabbage flower”.
 It has been cultivated in Asia Minor and the Mediterranean for more than 2,000 years.
-Cauliflower is cool season crop and belongs to the cole crop family which includes broccoli, Brussels sprouts, cabbage, collards, kale and kohlrabi.
-To… Read more »
+Cauliflower is cool season crop and belongs to the cole crop family which includes broccoli, Brussels sprouts, cabbage, collards, kale, and kohlrabi.
+To some,… Read more »

-Allium schoenoprasum.
-Chives grow well in containers or in gardens as a pretty border plant.
+Allium schoenoprasum Chives grow well in containers or in gardens as a pretty border plant.
 They have tall, green, grasslike leaves with purple pom-pom flowers.
 Harvest continuously from early summer until frost.
-Finely chopped tops of this versatile kitchen herb adds a delicious mild onion flavour to almost any recipe.
+Finely chopped tops of this versatile kitchen herb add a delicious mild onion flavour to almost any recipe.
 Chives are great companion plants… Read more »

 CILANTRO or CORIANDER

-Collard greens are a broad leafed vegetable related to the broccoli, Brussels sprouts and cabbage.
+Brassica oleracea var. acephal Collard greens are a broad-leafed vegetable related to the broccoli, Brussels sprouts, and cabbage.
 They are a cool season vegetable that make them extremely attractive vegetables for temperate regions with mild winters.
 Although synonymous with cuisine of the American South, collards have a rich history throughout the world.
-Thought to be related to wild… Read more »
+Thought to be… Read more »

 Anethum graveolens Dill was known as a medicinal herb to the ancient Greeks and Romans and was mentioned in Egyptian writings some 5000 years ago.
 It is native to southern Russia, western Africa, and the Mediterranean region.
 It is the most important culinary herb in Scandinavia, as popular as parsley is in other parts of… Read more »